PersonalDataPipeline/pdpl-cli/docs/decisions/006-logging.md

 - Proper logging enables debugging and troubleshooting
 - Hooking this up to a cron/automation process means that we won't be watching it while it gathers data and we need to know what happened while we were gone
 - Structuring the logs well means we can enumerate over the run history and see trends, make decisions, etc.
+## Decision

+This felt like a big, hairy task but, really, this was just just a matter of coming up with a more standard way to add log entries and allowing info-level logs.
+I'm going to keep the context from above in mind as I work through some of the issues, keeping an eye out for where this can improve.
+Right now, I think we have a good shape and format as a foundation.

+Related side-note ...
+I considered adding the actual files names for the written files to the logs but was worried about log size.
+It occurs to me that by using the run date and endpoint, you can figure out which files were written by examining the file system.
+This seems fine for now.

 ## Implementation

 As I dig into this, it seems important to structure this truly like a log (list of messages in time order) rather than separating out success, error, and information.
 I tried this out and it feels good but I'm thinking that the info ones are not terribly helpful unless there is a problem.
 I think what, exactly, goes into them can change over time but this format feels like an evolution.
-## Decision

-This felt like a big, hairy task but, really, this was just just a matter of coming up with a more standard way to add log entries and allowing info-level logs.
-I'm going to keep the context from above in mind as I work through some of the issues, keeping an eye out for where this can improve.
-Right now, I think we have a good shape and format as a foundation.